 We know that narrowing the gender pay gap will take time in our sector.
-There will continue to be a lower representation of women in our upper 2 pay quartiles as it may take 5-10 years of promoting our talent pipeline to attract females to study STEM subjects, in particular Civil Engineering and Geotechnics.
+There will continue to be a lower representation of women in our business as it may take 5-10 years of promoting our talent pipeline to attract females to study STEM subjects, in particular Civil Engineering and Geotechnics.
 We need to work hard in developing role models to ensure our sector is attractive for female students.